omkarkuppa/ptl_staging/Features/Manageability/MemoryTelemetryFeaturePkg/ReadMe.md

 ## Dependencies

-* Edk2Platforms/PhatAcpiLib - Handles all operations for installing MemoryTelemetry data to the ACPI PHAT
+* Edk2Platforms/PhatAcpiLib - Handles all operations for installing Memory Telemetry data to the ACPI PHAT

 ## Common Optimizations